tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/index.md

 I've got more to say on each of these, and if you'd like to know WHY these things mater, [click here](/syllabus/values.html).

 The remainder of this site gets down to brass tacks.
-Here you'll find references and resources for you to use before, during, and after the class:
+Here you'll find references and resources for you to use before, during, and after the class.

 ### Steps to Take Before Class

+You'll need to complete all of these steps before January 12th.
+If you have ANY questions at all, please reach out to me at mason.matthews@theironyard.com.

 * [Get a Mac!](/syllabus/mac_specs.html)
 * [Set up your Mac](/prework/setup.html)